chroma-x/php-basic-http-client/README.md

 #### Configuring an endpoints URL, build the Request instance and perform the HTTP request

-For more information about the usage of the URL object please take a look at the [PHP URL project](https://github.com/markenwerk/php-url-util).
+For more information about the usage of the URL object please take a look at the [PHP URL Util](https://github.com/markenwerk/php-url-util) project.

 ```{php}
 use BasicHttpClient\Request\Authentication\BasicAuthentication;